Skip to Content

 Other sexually transmitted infections (STIs) increase the risk of getting HIV.
 That is because STIs can cause sores that make it easier for HIV to enter the blood.

 HIV usually replicates slowly in the first few years and may not cause any serious infections.
-But the longer you go without treatment, the higher chance it can progress to AIDS and lead to fatal infections.
+But the longer you go without treatment, the higher the chance it can progress to AIDS and lead to fatal infections.

-Use condoms
+Using condoms

 Another way to protect yourself against HIV is to test for STIs, including HIV, along with your partner.